01PAfXWT/AssistantBot/README.md

 # Configuration

 The app's configurations are stored in TOML files.
 There are two key files: `AssistantBot\configs.toml` and `AssistantBot\data\LLMs_configs.toml`.
-These two files will be created at during the app's first run.
+These two files will be created during the app's first run.

 > **Note**: Do not directly modify these toml files, using the  `Settings` to adjust options instread.